raspberrypilearning/pacman-terminal/en/step_2.md

 ![Pacman Image](images/pacmancharacter.png)

-However, instead of just being a hungry yellow circle, you are an ethical hacker and you must defend your computer from nasty attackers.
+However, instead of just being a hungry yellow circle, you are an ethical hacker and you must defend your computer from attackers!

-There is a huge problem with your computer system.
-It is being attacked by nasty viruses.
+This is the situation: there is a huge problem with your computer system — it's being attacked by nasty viruses.
 These viruses are the Pacman ghosts:

 |                                              |           |                                              |           |                                              |           |                                              |           |
 | :------------------------------------------: | :-------: | :------------------------------------------: | :-------: | :------------------------------------------: | :-------: | :------------------------------------------: | :-------: |